 You can also use the Exodus Wallet app on both mobile and desktop to swap cryptocurrencies for others.
 Meaning you can easily use it to swap some BTC for some LTC if you want.

 Overall the Exodus is a slick and really user-friendly application and wallet.
-So we definitely think you should look into it for storing your Litecoins.
+So I definitely think you should look into it for storing your Litecoins.

 - You can download the Exodus Wallet for storing LTC here.